 The task of casting Laura proved to be the most difficult.
 About 60 actresses auditioned for the role before Mary Tyler Moore was chosen.
 She almost didn't go to the audition, but was persuaded by her agent.

 Dick Van Dyke was granted a one-week leave from "Bye Bye Birdie" to film the show's pilot episode.
 During his absence, understudy Charles Nelson Reilly filled in.
-When Van Dyke left "Bye Bye Birdie" for good in April of 1961, he was succeeded by the future host of The Match Game, Gene Rayburn.
+When Van Dyke left "Bye Bye Birdie" permanently in April of 1961, he was succeeded by the future host of The Match Game (1962), Gene Rayburn.
 Van Dyke was so nervous about filming the pilot that he developed a cold sore on his upper lip, requiring additional makeup to cover it up, and he admits he cannot recall President John F. Kennedy being inaugurated on the same day the pilot was filmed.

 According to Morey Amsterdam, the show was scheduled to return for the 1966-1967 season and was going to be seen in color for the first time.
 However, the plan was scrapped when Dick Van Dyke decided he had enough.
 This contradicts Carl Reiner, who is on record as saying the decision to end the series was his alone.
 In any event, Reiner made it clear that he would not be returning as producer after the fifth season, and the consensus opinion was that it would have been impossible to do the show without him.